Nubisa/JXPanel/notes.markdown

 - IP adresses - how to use them?
 Right now they are defined on domains' form.
 Should they be maybe on plan's form?

+- switching plan for the user!
+    -- moving home directory
+    -- suspending subplans
+    -- restart of applications

 DONE